 Find out what your current home is worth in today's market.

 Looking ahead, the outlook for Calgary’s luxury real estate remains positive.
 While global economic uncertainties and political shifts could influence buyer behavior in the long term, current market fundamentals—limited supply, continued migration, and strong local demand—are expected to support continued stability and growth in the high-end segment.

-With 89 new listings and 70 sales in June, the sales-to-new-listings ratio rose to 79 per cent, preventing any further monthly gains in inventory levels.
-Inventory has improved compared ...
+Okotoks With 78 new listings and 70 sales in July, the sales-to-new-listings ratio rose to 90 per cent, causing inventories to trend down over the previous month.
+Supply has improved ...

+Find out what your current home is worth in today's market.